Reviewing Monocle Acquisition Corporation (MNCL)'s and Compass Diversified Holdings LLC (NYSE:CODI)'s results | New Business Observer

 |35.1%

-For the past year Monocle Acquisition Corporation’s stock price has smaller growth than Compass Diversified Holdings LLC.
+For the past year Monocle Acquisition Corporation has weaker performance than Compass Diversified Holdings LLC

 Summary